t00mietum/zfs-gpl/README.md

 	cargo test
 	cargo fmt --all

-The published 2006 on-disk spec is consumed as a git submodule at `spec/`.
+The approved format specifications ([`zfs-gpl-spec`](https://github.com/t00mietum/zfs-gpl-spec)) are consumed as a git submodule at `spec/`, pinned by commit.
 After cloning:

 	git submodule update --init